MichelfrancisBustillos/MotW-Scraper/readme.md

 ### Verbosity Levels

+- `--verbose` or `-v`: Increase verbosity level.
+Can be used multiple times to increase the level of detail in the logs.
   - No `-v`: Only errors are logged to the terminal.
   - `-v`: Info and errors are logged to the terminal.
   - `-vv` or more: Debug, info, and errors are logged to the terminal.
+  - The log file will always include info level logs by default, and will include debug level logs if `-vv` or more is used.

 ### Examples